 12. WHAT DO YOU LOVE MOST ABOUT HAVING ACHIEVED YOUR DREAM?

-Below is a goofy clip of a movie “La Boum” I had to watch in my high school French class.
+Below is a goofy clip of a movie “La Boum,” which I first watched in my high school French class.
 Yup, that’s Sophie Marceau (of Braveheart and Bond fame).
-The theme song, “Dreams Are My Reality,” has replayed in my head at odd moments since I first watched this movie during my teen years.
+The theme song, “Dreams Are My Reality,” has replayed in my head at odd moments throughout the years.

 13. THANKS FOR ALL THIS INFO, BUT I THINK IT’D REALLY HELP ME TO SPEAK WITH YOU FOR A FEW MINUTES ABOUT MY BOOK IDEA OR ABOUT PUBLISHING OR WRITING.
 I PROMISE IT’LL BE QUICK!